MSNBC’s Steve Kornacki keeps going. And going. And going.

 There was Kornacki was on Tuesday, circling precincts in North Carolina and explaining to viewers — and to network anchors Rachel Maddow and Brian Williams — why Pennsylvania is so “confusing” to make a guess on.
-“There are going to be some very jarring movements here,” he previewed, as he talked about the “huge disparities” in the Democratic-leaning mail-in votes versus the Republican-leaning same-day votes in states — a key theme of the election thus far.
+“There are going to be some very jarring movements here,” he previewed, as he talked about the “huge disparities” in the Democratic-leaning mail-in votes vs. the Republican-leaning same-day votes in states — a key theme of the election thus far.

 In what can now be called the “early hours,” Kornacki thoroughly broke down the votes in battleground states like Florida and Ohio.
 He was still on the air around 3 a.m. when the long-awaited Milwaukee votes landed to shake up the Wisconsin totals.
-He was back there again just a few hours later on Wednesday morning, as new data came in for Michigan and Wisconsin — even as he showed some signs of sleepiness.
+He was back there again just a few hours later on Wednesday morning, as new data came in for Michigan and Wisconsin — even as he showed signs of sleepiness.

 To be sure, every network thinks their “map guy” is the best.
 There’s Bill Hemmer, who handles the “Bill-board” for Fox News.
-CNN’s John King, perhaps the cable news personality most associated with those big interactive maps that have become election night staples, was back as his perch on Tuesday, walking Wolf Blitzer and other colleagues through the results well into Wednesday morning.
+CNN’s John King, perhaps the cable news personality most associated with those big interactive maps that have become election night staples, was back at his perch on Tuesday, walking Wolf Blitzer and other colleagues through the results well into Wednesday morning.

 But Kornacki’s colleagues, like many viewers on television, have been particularly effusive in praising his persistence, passion and stamina.
 “We so appreciate your service, sir," MSNBC anchor Craig Melvin told Kornacki on Wednesday morning.
 “Thank you, thank you, thank you.”